gugl/gugl/README.md

 💬 Ask me about how to
 - build products that your target audience cares about
 - launch MVPs
-- find focus on the core of your product
+- focus on the core of your product
-- build reliable systems with great UX
+- create reliable systems with great UX

 🔭 Visit my website at [guenterglueck.com](https://guenterglueck.com) or [LinkedIn Profile](https://www.linkedin.com/in/guenterglueck/)